LINKS

 Massacres by the Japanese- well organized and extensive information on the major Japanese massacres.
 Perhaps someday Japan may acknowledge these facts.

-Canadian POWs, mostly from Hong Kong- a new site to document where the men were rescued and where and how some perished--- developing
+C Force Reports and Stats - Canadian POWs, mostly from Hong Kong, documents where the men were rescued and where and how some perished.

 BRITISH NAVY - Force Z - rosters, etc. of ships lost in Pacific and much more.